bmeurant/technical-docs/software-architecture/api-paradigms/graphql.md

 -   **Schema Definition Language (SDL)**: The heart of any GraphQL API is its schema.
 The schema is a strongly typed contract that defines all the capabilities of the API, including the types of data that can be queried and the relationships between them.
 -   **Queries**: Queries are used to fetch data.
 They mirror the shape of the final JSON response, making them intuitive to write and understand.
 -   **Mutations**: For any create, update, or delete operations, GraphQL uses mutations.
-While queries are executed in parallel by the GraphQL engine, mutations are executed sequentially to ensure data integrity.
+While queries are executed in parallel by the GraphQL engine, mutations are executed sequentially to ensure [[data-integrity|data integrity]].
 -   **Subscriptions**: For real-time communication, GraphQL supports subscriptions, which allow a client to listen for changes on the server and receive updates as they happen, typically over WebSockets.
 -   **Resolvers**: A resolver is a function on the server that is responsible for fetching the data for a single field in the schema.
 The GraphQL engine calls the necessary resolvers to construct the final response to a query.